mattpolzin/OpenAPIKit/documentation/validation.md

 We can assign predicates to validations to make the validation logic only apply to some values of the given type.

-For example, we could check that any time a list contains a server with a URL containing the word "test" we expect there to be at least two servers listed.
+For example, we could assert that any time a server list contains a server with the "test server" URL, we expect there to be at least two servers listed.
 ```swift
 Validator().validating(
     "At least two servers are specified if one of them is the test server.",